 Hostile Work Environment Harassment Definition

-When workplace harassment is so frequent (or severe) that it fundamentally alters your work environment and turns it into an abusive workplace, this is called "hostile work environment harassment."
-For example, if anyone at work routinely makes unwanted and offensive racial or sexual comments, "jokes" or advances to you or to others, or touches you in an inappropriate way, or does any combination of these things, you could potentially have a strong claim for workplace harassment.
+When harassment is directed at you because of your gender, race, age, religion, sexual orientation or another protected class, and it is so frequent (or severe) that it fundamentally alters your work environment and turns it into an abusive workplace, this is called “hostile work environment harassment.”
+For example, if anyone at work routinely makes unwanted and offensive racial or sexual comments, “jokes” or advances to you or to others, or touches you in an inappropriate way, or does any combination of these things, you could potentially have a strong claim for workplace harassment.